 What is RRL?

-- UDP, which is commonly used for DNS traffic, was not designed with source validation in mind.
-Consequently BIND responds to packets with a forged source the same as it does to legitimate packets.
-An attacker can therefore send DNS queries forging an IP address of the victim as the source address, causing the DNS server to send the replies to the victim.
+- The User Datagram Protocol, or UDP, which is the norm for DNS traffic, was not designed with source validation in mind.
+DNS server software such as BIND cannot tell by examining a particular packet whether the source address in that packet is real or fraudulent.
+An attacker can therefore send DNS queries forged to look like they came from the intended victim, causing the DNS server to send the replies to that victim.
 This is a "reflected attack".

-- Small DNS queries can generate large responses, allowing the attacker to send a lot less traffic than the victim receives, amplifying the attack.
-For example, an EDNS0 query for isc.org of type ANY is 36 bytes long (not counting the UDP, IP, and Ethernet headers) and triggers a response that is 3,576 bytes log (not counting UDP, IP, and Ethernet headers.)
-By reflecting, an attacker can cause a nearly 100x increase in the amount of traffic that they are directing at the victim and they can conceal the source of the attack as well.
+- Small DNS queries can generate large responses, allowing the attacker to send a lot less traffic than the victim receives, thereby amplifying the attack.
+For example, an EDNS query for the name isc.org of type ANY is 36 bytes long (not counting the wire headers) and triggers a response that is 3,576 bytes long.
+By using an authoritative DNS server as an unwitting accomplice, an attacker can achieve a nearly 100-fold increase in the amount of traffic that being directed at the victim and they can conceal the source of the attack as well.